mbabynames search ✿

 Juno Brielle

-Juno ("noble and strong") and Brielle ("God is my strength").
+Juno ("queen of heaven") and Brielle ("God is my strength").
 Two distinct meanings that create a name with range.
 At 2 syllables, Juno needs a shorter middle to stay balanced.
 Brielle does that.

 Juno Paige

-Juno ("noble and strong") with Paige ("young servant").
+Juno ("queen of heaven") with Paige ("young servant").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Paige (1 syllable) provides a firm close after the longer Juno.

 Flowing and rhythmic